amir734jj/cs655-lecture-notes/lab11/note.marp.md

 - for each branch arm compare static type of the branch and type of expression object and see if object "fits" otherwise move on to the next arm.
 - when each branch arm is finished branch unconditionally to the end
 - remember to write the code for branch expression just visit `b.get_expr().accept(this)`

+---

+# Type testing

+Remember each object at offset 0 (or `i_TAGOFFSET`) has the class tag number.
+That is useful for type checking for `Ctypecase`